flolu/terra-make/README.md

 * All terraform configuration files must be present at the path {root}/terraform/main
 * Google cloud only for now.
 Porting the scripts to other Cloud proividers largely means replacing the terraform configuration.
 * No bazel config provided.
 Bazel is well documented.
 Example of how to build containers with Bazel can be [found here](https://github.com/marvin-hansen/bazel-docker)
 * No native Windows support.
-Only WSL for now.
+Only Linux or WSL for now.
 * Mac not tested.

 ## Requirements